 Psychological Effects of Love: The Good, The Weird, and The Surprising

-Love isn’t just a warm, fuzzy feeling; it’s a powerhouse of psychological phenomena that shapes human emotions, decisions, and even physical well-being in surprising ways.
+Love isn’t just a warm, fuzzy feeling; it’s a powerhouse of psychological phenomena that shape human emotions, decisions, and even physical well-being in surprising ways.
+Scientific research has revealed that love impacts the brain like an addiction, alters perception, and even influences our immune system.
 Here are some intriguing and unusual effects of love on human life:

 1. Love Changes Your Perception of Time